Fabxx/PhysXCalc/README.md

 NOTE: In the future Wine will be required to run on Linux cause of the win32 GUI implementation.
 Unless i use ImGui with OpenGL

 Current available option:
-Vector Operations all in one: Moudle, atan, tetha, scalar/vectorial product.
+Vector Operations all in one: Module, atan, tetha, scalar/vectorial product.

 ![](logo.png)